University of Miami Scholarships (2025–2026)

 Honors Program FAQ

 Is admission automatic?
-No. Students are invited based on their admission application; you cannot apply separately as an incoming freshman (though some schools allow an “earn-in” after the first year).
+No. Students are invited based on their admission application; there is no separate application, but some colleges allow “earn-in” routes after the first year.

 Are there extra scholarships for Honors?
 Not through the Foote Fellows Program itself.
-Scholarships like Stamps, Singer, and Hammond are separate competitive awards managed by Undergraduate Admission.
+Premier scholarships and Weeks are managed as separate merit competitions by Undergraduate Admission.

 When will I know if I’m invited?
-Honors invitations come with your admission decision, especially if you apply by the early deadline.
+Honors invitations are sent with your admission letter, especially if you applied by Nov 1 for Premier review.